public class ArraysExercises02{

 * Returns the average value

-* @param array An array of values
+* @param arr the array

 * @return the average value